USDA Well Water Testing in North Carolina

 What's Tested in a USDA Well Water Test

-Total Coliform bacteria — the primary indicator of contamination in the well system
+Total Coliform — the primary indicator of contamination in the well system

 E. coli — indicates fecal contamination and is an immediate USDA disqualifier